 - Yes, petroleum is what you put in your car.
 Would you apply petroleum on your skin knowing that is what is on there?
 Petrolatum, commonly known as petroleum jelly, is a byproduct of petroleum, which requires refining.

-- During the refining process, if Petroleum Jelly becomes contaminated, possible Polycyclic Aromatic Hydrocarbons and other carcinogenic agents may get into the jelly, which have been linked to breast cancer and cause allergic reactions such as skin irritations and rashes.
+- During the refining process, if Petroleum Jelly becomes contaminated, possible Polycyclic Aromatic Hydrocarbons and other carcinogenic agents may get into the jelly, which has been linked to breast cancer and cause allergic reactions such as skin irritations and rashes.

 - Petroleum Jelly seals off the skin from air and water which blocks the pores and the skin’s natural respiration process.